 If you think you might be affected by a mould allergy, you should speak to your doctor and ask for a referral to an allergy specialist.
 They can help by properly diagnosing your allergy and recommending treatments.

-You can read a first hand account of allergy testing for environmental allergens in our post – What is allergy testing for hay fever really like?
+You can read a first hand account of allergy testing for environmental allergens in our post about allergy testing for hay fever.

 If you have a severe mould allergy, and are unable to avoid being exposed to your trigger, you may also be able to have immunotherapy (desensitisation) to reduce your symptoms.
-Again, talk to your allergy speciliast about whether this is an option for you.
-You can read more about starting immunotherapy in our post Important questions to ask about starting allergy shots (immunotherapy).
+Again, talk to your allergy specialist about whether this is an option for you.
+You can read more about starting immunotherapy in our post about important questions to ask about starting allergy shots (immunotherapy).